Buchwald–Hartwig amination: Ammonia equivalents

-Variations on C-N couplings: C-O, C-S, and C-C couplings
+Variations on C–N couplings: C–O, C–S, and C–C couplings

 Under conditions similar to those employed for amination, alcohols can be coupled with aryl halides to produce the corresponding aryl ethers.
 This serves as a convenient replacement for harsher analogues of this process such as the Ullmann condensation.

 Thiols and thiophenols can be coupled with aryl halides under Buchwald-Hartwig-type conditions to produce the corresponding aryl thioethers.
-Furthermore, mercaptoesters has been employed as H2S-equivalents in order to generate the thiophenol from the corresponding aryl halide.
+Furthermore, mercaptoesters have been employed as H2S-equivalents in order to generate the thiophenol from the corresponding aryl halide.

 Enolates and other similar carbon nucleophiles can also be coupled to produce α-aryl ketones, malonates, nitriles, etc. The scope of this transformation is similarly ligand-dependent and a number of systems have been developed.
 Several enantioselective methods for this process have been developed.

 Several versions of the reaction employing complexes of copper and nickel rather than palladium have also been developed.